Frozenreflex/Solder/README.md

 ### Compiling the Editor

+The editor requires compiling, and built binaries are not provided, as it uses Resonite as a dependency

 1. Download Godot 4.2 .NET for your target platform, and it's dependencies, such as the .NET 6 SDK

     Note that this is specifically 4.2 .NET, not 4.2.2 or 4.3, or the non-.NET versions.
 I will likely update to 4.3 later.